-Adding Hydrogen Peroxide or oregano oil to your tank can help to treat the disease.
+Adding Hydrogen Peroxide or oregano oil to your tank can help treat the disease.
 You can consult a fish vet to know how to treat infected Shrimp.

 In the beginning, feed them only a few times a week.
 Check and see if they are eating the food or leaving it uneaten.
 If the food isn’t getting eaten, it’s a sign that they’re getting enough algae or other food from the substrate.

 One important thing to remember is that Shrimp need to be underfed because overfeeding can result in excessive tank waste.
 Overfeeding them will lead to poor water quality.